-Reduction of atherosclerotic events in: recent MI or stroke, established peripheral arterial disease; non-ST-segment elevation acute coronary syndrome (unstable angina/non-ST-elevation MI) or ST-elevation MI; see literature.
+Reduction of atherosclerotic events in: recent MI or stroke, established peripheral arterial disease; non-ST-segment elevation acute coronary syndrome (unstable angina/non-ST-elevation MI) or ST-elevation MI; see full labeling.

 75mg once daily.
 Non-ST-segment acute coronary syndrome (give with aspirin 75–325mg once daily): give one 300mg loading dose first.
 ST-segment elevation MI (give with aspirin, with or without thrombolytics): may start with or without a loading dose.
 CYP2C19 poor metabolizers: may need higher doses.
 If concomitant PPI required: consider acid-reducing agent with minimal or no CYP2C19 inhibitory effect.